MarcoZeee/MarcoZeee/README.md

 - I'm a huge fan of λ:hook: functional programming and :gem: TS

-- Currently working on microfrontend with :atom: React and :rosette: Tanstack
+- Currently working on microfrontend with :atom: Next with SSR and :rosette: Tanstack

+- Other than JS and TS, I still code in Scala and Go

+- Software Engineer working on state management ⏭️

+- Building DeFi Oracle 🔗 with Chainlink

 ## ...